joergschultzelutter/mpad/README.md

 - Provides uplink/downlink frequencies for a specific satellite
 - Find a place of interest nearby, e.g. fuel station, supermarket
 - Send a message to a DAPNET user
-- Magic 8 Ball predictions :-)
+- Magic 8 Ball predictions
 - Send an extensive APRS position report for your call sign's location to an email address via SMTP
+- Radiosonde landing predictions (BETA)
 - Can be easily extended with additional functions and keywords

 ## Program specifics